 - Whenever a length was done, cut a small slit cut to tuck their end into.
 Kinders needed help with this, but older made their own slit.
 They continued with more string until the face was covered.
 They made a final slit for the end, and then adjusted the yarn to cover it.

 - The felt pieces were precut for kinders, but older could make their own.
 They were attached to the face with a small amount of craft glue.

 - A pipe cleaner was cut in half for each leg.
 Students formed their feet and toes as they wished.
 An embroidery needle was used to poke a hole INSIDE the cardboard to create space for each leg to be inserted.

-- Feathers were tucked into the tail and face and wing area as desired.
+- Tucked feathers into the tail and face and wing area as desired.

 - A decorative string was hooked through the back body.
-The embroidery needle helped for this too as it took just one stitch through the yarn before knotting.
+The embroidery needle helped for this too as it took just one stitch through the yarn before tying a knot.